 HIV stands for the Human Immunodeficiency Virus.
-It is a virus which attacks the body’s immune system – the body’s defence against diseases.
+It is a virus which attacks the body’s immune system, which is the body’s defence against diseases.
 When someone is described as living with HIV, they have the HIV virus in their body.
 Without medication, people with HIV can develop AIDS.

 You can get more information on HIV from National Aids Trust at www.HIVaware.org.uk.